nikki-uwu/Meower/CONTRIBUTING.md

 ---

 *Note: These contribution guidelines are still evolving.
-When in doubt, just submit the PR and we'll figure it out together!*
+When in doubt, just submit the PR and we'll figure it out.*